Timothy Noah

-Timothy Robert Noah (born 1958), an American journalist and author, is a staff writer at The New Republic.
+Timothy Robert Noah (born 1958) is an American journalist, author, and a staff writer at The New Republic.
 Previously he was labor policy editor for Politico, a contributing writer at MSNBC.com, a senior editor of The New Republic assigned to write the biweekly "TRB From Washington" column, and a senior writer at Slate, where for a decade he wrote the "Chatterbox" column.
 In April 2012, Noah published a book, The Great Divergence, about income inequality in the United States.

-Early life and education
+Early life

-Noah is the son of Marian Jane (née Swentor) and Robert M. Noah, a television producer.
+Noah is a son of Marian Jane (née Swentor) and Robert M. Noah, a television producer.
 He grew up in New Rochelle, New York, and Beverly Hills, California.
 His father was Jewish, and his mother was Protestant; he describes himself as an atheist.
-He is a graduate of Harvard College, where he obtained a degree in English in 1980, and where he was on the prose board of the Harvard Advocate.
 He lives in Washington, D.C.